hax0kartik/rehid/Readme.md

 Copy your `rehid.json` file to the `rehid` folder.

+### Per Title Button Remapping

+It is possible to have different button remapings for different titles:-

+Inside the `rehid` folder, create a folder with the titleid as the folder name.

+Copy the `rehid.json` file inside this folder.

 ## Compilation
 Get devkitpro, ctrulib and makerom and then `make -j` to compile.